The Scorpion and the Frog

-The Scorpion and the Frog is an animal fable which teaches that vicious people cannot resist hurting others even when it is not in their own interests.
-This fable seems to have emerged in Russia in the early 20th century.
+The Scorpion and the Frog is an animal fable that seems to have originated in Russia in the early 20th century.
+The fable teaches that vicious people cannot resist hurting others even when it is not in their own interests and therefore should never be trusted.

 Synopsis

 A scorpion wants to cross a river but cannot swim, so it asks a frog to carry it across.
 The frog hesitates, afraid that the scorpion might sting it, but the scorpion promises not to, pointing out that it would drown if it killed the frog in the middle of the river.
 The frog considers this argument sensible and agrees to transport the scorpion.
 Midway across the river, the scorpion stings the frog anyway, dooming them both.
-The dying frog asks the scorpion why it stung despite knowing the consequence, to which the scorpion replies: "I am sorry, but I couldn't resist the urge.
-It's in my nature."
+The dying frog asks the scorpion why it stung despite knowing the consequence, to which the scorpion replies: "I am sorry, but I couldn't help myself.
+It's my character."

 Origins

-The earliest known appearance of this fable is in the 1933 Russian novel, The German Quarter by Lev Nitoburg.
-The fable also appears in the 1944 novel, The Hunter of the Pamirs, and this is the earliest known appearance of the fable in English.
-The Hunter of the Pamirs is an English translation of the 1940 Russian novel, Jura by Georgii Tushkan, but the fable does not appear in the original Russian.
-The fable appears in the final chapter of The Hunter of the Pamirs, but does not appear at the corresponding location in Jura.
+The earliest known appearance of this fable is in the 1933 Russian novel The German Quarter by Lev Nitoburg.
+The novel refers to it as an "oriental fairy tale".
+The fable also appears in the 1944 novel The Hunter of the Pamirs, and this is the earliest known appearance of the fable in English.
+The Hunter of the Pamirs is an English translation of the 1940 Russian novel Jura by Georgii Tushkan.
+The fable appears in the final chapter of The Hunter of the Pamirs but does not appear at the corresponding location in the Russian original of Jura, which suggests the translator took some creative liberties.

 In the English-speaking world, the fable was made famous by the 1955 film Mr. Arkadin.
-It is recounted in a soliloquy by the movie's villain, played by Orson Welles.
+It is recounted in a monologue by the movie's villain, played by Orson Welles.
 In an interview, Welles mentioned that the fable is Russian in origin.